newtype0096/screen-text-translator/README.md

 - First, set the area to capture by selecting the area in the translation mode.
 (Shift + S)
 - Check your Azure subscription key and start translating.
 (Shift + A)

+## For Developers
+To fix the program, you need the ".lib" files from Tesseract OCR and the cpprestsdk NuGet package.